Mr-Kumar-Abhishek/brain-beats-blog/_posts/2016-06-11-how-to-properly-maintain-local-clones-of-git-repositories-in-linux.md

 <section>
 <h3> Maintaining the file partition </h3>

-If you have abrupt power cuts, as your system shuts down or crashes suddenly while you were working with you file partition mounted, remember to `e2fsck` first to repair the file system before mounting it again.
+<p>If you have abrupt power cuts, as your system shuts down or crashes suddenly while you were working with you file partition mounted, remember to `e2fsck` first to repair the file system before mounting it again.</p>

 <pre>
 <code>